 The day-to-day operations of the Town are handled by the Town Manager, who is appointed by and adherent to the elected Board of Selectmen, who set the general policies of the Town and appoint Town staff, board, and committee members.
 The Town Clerk is responsible for official record keeping and serves as the Town's chief election official.
 The Sustainability Advisory Committee advises the Board of Selectmen on strategies for advancing local commitment to renewable energy.
 The Transportation Advisory Committee reviews Traffic Calming Request Forms to determine if they are eligible for potential traffic calming measures.

-Documents & Records
+Laws & Records

 Dedham has a strong base of civically-engaged residents and community-oriented officials.
 The Civic Pride Committee promotes civic pride and works to preserve and beautify public spaces.
 To support artistic projects and activities, the Cultural Council operates in Town and works with their state counterparts to secure distribute funds for the arts.
 The East Dedham Revitalization Committee was established to study and propose ways to improve the economic landscape, land uses, and treatment of natural and cultural resources of East Dedham village.
 Dedham is grateful to have such dedicated citizens, so much so that the Public Service Recognition Committee was formed to recognize citizens whose actions exemplify the spirit of public service with an annual award.